OpenF2/F2/docs/src/app-development.md

 As discussed in [Developing F2 Apps: F2 AppID](#f2-appid), to develop a F2 app, you need a unique identifier called an AppID.
 This AppID will be unique to your app across the entire open financial framework ecosystem.
 The format of the AppID looks like this: `com_companyName_appName`, where the `companyName` "namespace" is your company name and `appName` is the name of your app.

-When Container Providers [register apps](#app-integration), F2.js draws each app as defined by the [ContainerConfig](../docs/sdk/classes/F2.ContainerConfig.html).
+When Container Developers [register apps](#app-integration), F2.js draws each app as defined by the [ContainerConfig](../docs/sdk/classes/F2.ContainerConfig.html).
 Before the app is added to the container DOM, F2 automatically wraps an outer HTML element&mdash;with the AppID used as a class&mdash;around the rendered app.

 This example shows app HTML after it has been drawn on the container.
 Note the `com_companyName_appName` classname.